jaykansara2019/Beer_Categorization/README.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our final project will involve creating a supervised machine learning model that uses classification to predict the discrete beer style of a beer with the following inputs below:

-•	Aroma
+•	Smell

-•	Appearance
+•	Look

-•	Texture
+•	Feel

 •	Taste

 •	State

 •	Abv

+•	Availability

 A few issues with the dataset and ways to overcome them are listed below: